Mission

 John Hubert

 John is currently the Executive Director and Registrar of the Nova Scotia College of Counselling Therapists (NSCCT).
-He is a philosopher by training, specializing in healthcare ethics and equity-oriented policy analysis.
+He is a trained philosopher specializing in healthcare ethics and equity-oriented policy analysis.
 John taught ethics in the Faculty of Medicine and School of Nursing at Dalhousie University and is a former Director of the School of Health Sciences.

 A.J.
-Langdon
+Landon

 George Maringapasi

-George is a former stand out Olympic Solidarity and NCAA Division 1 Scholar Athlete for his native Zimbabwe and for St. John’s University in New York.
-After his track and field career, he spent over 15 years providing collaborative, culturally-responsive, community-based services to diverse populations including First Nations, African Canadians and Newcomers to Canada in a broad range of settings from remote northern First Nation communities, to rural, urban, and inner-city settings.Since coming to Canada in 2006, George’s work has spanned the lifespan, including facilitating anti-bullying workshops, FASD work, family support, and community- based case management.
+George is a former stand-out Olympic Solidarity and NCAA Division 1 Scholar Athlete for his native Zimbabwe and for St. John’s University in New York.
+After his track and field career, he spent over 15 years providing collaborative, culturally responsive, community-based services to diverse populations, including First Nations, African Canadians and Newcomers to Canada in a broad range of settings from remote northern First Nation communities to rural, urban, and inner-city settings.
+Since coming to Canada in 2006, George’s work has spanned the lifespan, including facilitating anti-bullying workshops, FASD work, family support, and community-based case management.
 Currently, he is a Clinical Therapist with the NSH and works in private practice in New Glasgow.
-George believes in leadership through service and can be often found volunteering his time to learners, mentoring young athletes, participating in local festivals, and coaching.
+George believes in leadership through service and can often be found volunteering his time to learners, mentoring young athletes, participating in local festivals, and coaching.
 George completed education and leadership preparation programs at St. John’s University and Acadia University.

 Sabitha Masih